 - Flavored Chocolate - Experiment with substituting flavored chocolate for part of the chocolate chips.
 Good choices are orange, raspberry, or mint.

-- ADD Instant Espresso - Coffee enhances the flavor of chocolate and will very slightly reduce the sweetness.
+- ADD Instant Espresso Powder - Coffee enhances the flavor of chocolate and will very slightly reduce the sweetness.
 Add one teaspoon of instant espresso to the milk as it heats.

 - ADD Spice - Mexican-style hot chocolate contains cinnamon.
 Other spices that are added often are chiles for a traditional Aztec version or chai spices for a modern twist.